5 Best Budget Travel Hacks To Save Money In 2025

 1. Use Flight Points To Save Money On Flights

 For years I was someone who swore they would never get a credit card… until I learned about flight points.
-If you’re new to the using-credit-card-points-to-book-flights game, don’t worry about it.
-But it is a thing, and if you’re spending money and can responsibly handle a credit card, I highly suggest getting one so that you can use it for travel benefits.
+If you’re spending money and can responsibly handle a credit card, I highly suggest getting one so that you can use it for travel benefits.
+Here’s a guide that I wrote on how to use travel credit cards for free flights even if you don’t have a lot of money.

 For those who do use credit card points to book flights, you need to know about Point.Me.
-It’s an awesome resource that allows you to maximize your credit card points/miles when booking flights, and brings up flight options that use the smallest amount of points that Google Flights and other flight search engines won’t show you.
+It’s an awesome resource that allows you to maximize your credit card points/miles when booking flights by digging for flight options that use the smallest amount of points that your travel credit card will never show you.
 They say: “Our real-time search engine maximizes the value of your points.
 We hunt far and wide to find the best flights for your points – including seats the airlines don’t advertise.
 Then we show your options side-by-side, so you know you’re getting the best deal.”

 Travel Hack: When using this service you have a few different options.
 You can either get a day pass to use the platform for a full 24 hours for $5 (which I highly recommend – you’ll definitely save over $5 using Point.Me) or browse through more expensive standard and premium yearly plans.
 They’re a great choice for those who use credit card points/miles to book flights regularly.